-- Constituency party meetings, Ward party meetings etc. or communications to party members collectively in their capacity as party members. - Processing names and addresses of your constituents for electioneering purposes.
+Constituency party meetings, Ward party meetings etc. or communications to party members collectively in their capacity as party members.

+Processing names and addresses of your constituents for electioneering purposes.

-Personal Use
+5.2 Personal Use

-The iPad & broadband connection may be used for personal purposes provided that:-
+The ICT equipment or services may be used for personal purposes provided that:-

-- it is not detrimental to corporate interests - it does not cause any disruption, disturbance, inconvenience or degradation of the - it does not interfere with the work of the Council - it does not involve unacceptable use of the Council's system - the set up of the equipment and connection is not changed in any way - any Council supplied broadband connection can only be used with Council equipment
+- It is not detrimental to corporate interests - It does not cause any disruption, disturbance, inconvenience or degradation of the service - It does not interfere with the work of the Council - It does not involve unacceptable use of the Council's system - The setup of the equipment and connection is not changed in any way - Any Council supplied broadband connection can only be used with Council equipment